LogtalkDotOrg/logtalk3/UPGRADING.md

 for source file paths, removing the need for the `altdirs` flag.
-The flag `startup_message` is removed due to the introduction on structured message printing in Logtalk 3.x, which allows fine grained control over message printing.
+The flag `startup_message` is removed due to the introduction on structured message printing in Logtalk 3.x, which allows fine grained control over message printing (see also the provided sample settings file).
 The `smart_compilation` flag is no longer necessary and the old behavior can now be controlled using the `clean` flag.
 The `reload` flag, which was mainly used for indirectly allowing static binding is no longer required as static binding optimizations now depend on the `optimize` flag.

 Deprecated directives and control constructs
 --------------------------------------------

 The `:/1` control construct is deprecated in Logtalk 3.x.
-Its functionality subsumed by the `^^/1` control construct (aka "super" control construct), which have been generalized to allow calling any imported or inherited predicate.
-In addition, full support for the `^^/1` control construct have been implemented (enabled by turning on the `optimize` compiler flag).
+Its functionality is subsumed by the `^^/1` control construct (aka "super" control construct), which have been generalized to allow calling any imported or inherited predicate.
+In addition, static binding support for the `^^/1` control construct have been implemented (enabled by turning on the `optimize` compiler flag).

 The documentation only directives `calls/1` and `uses/1` are deprecated.
-The reflection API in Logtalk 3.x now returns all object (and module) dependencies found on sufficiently instantiated `::/2` and `:/2` calls when compiling an object.
+The reflection API in Logtalk 3.x now returns all object (and module) dependencies found on sufficiently instantiated `::/2` and `:/2` calls when compiling an object or a category.